 Conducting Risk Assessment

-The challenges involved with specific drivers that develop hindrances to or enable development of HTA mechanisms within a national HTA system should be taken care of.
+The challenges involved with the specific drivers of or hindrances to the development of HTA mechanisms within a national HTA system should be addressed.

 Drivers and associated risks

-Data availability and quality – Substandard assessment outcome results in bad decision-making and disregards the impact of HTA.
+Data availability and quality – Substandard assessment outcomes result in bad decision-making and disregard the impact of HTA.

-Cultural scenario – Stakeholders unwilling to accept transformation in decision-making and HTA-related concepts like use of HTA for budget management.
+Cultural scenario – Stakeholders unwilling to accept transformation in decision-making and HTA-related concepts such as the use of HTA for budget management.

-Monetary support – Lack of monetary support and sub-standard work disregards faith in and sanctity of the HTA system.
+Monetary support – Lack of monetary support and substandard work disregard faith in and sanctity of the HTA system.

-Healthcare infrastructure – Challenges in providing and extrapolating substantial proof from global to local scenario.
+Healthcare infrastructure – Challenges in providing and extrapolating substantial proof from global to local scenarios.
 Application of HTA guidelines in different aspects of the healthcare system may be deemed risky and difficult.
-Buying technology may be challenging as sellers may or may not be following HTA recommendations.
-Adaptation of institutional mechanisms to a wider regional national scale may be another challenge.
+Buying technology may be challenging as sellers may or may not follow HTA recommendations.
+Adaptation of institutional mechanisms to a wider regional, national scale may be another challenge.

-Political assistance – Lack of political will to support via federal funding may create a new series of challenges.
+Political assistance – Lack of political will to provide support via federal funding may create a new series of challenges.

-Knowledge of Stakeholders and their interests – Stakeholders may try to dissuade and hinder implementation of HTA recommendations.
+Knowledge of stakeholders and their interests – Stakeholders may try to dissuade and hinder the implementation of HTA recommendations.

-Communication – Communication and networking amongst the HTA players may help to overcome any challenges.
+Communication – Communication and networking among the HTA players may help to overcome any challenges.

-Other challenges – Changing priorities, too ambitious plans, management of conflict of interest.
+Other challenges – Changing priorities, overly ambitious plans, and management of COIs.

 A risk mitigation plan should be carried out to avoid these challenges.
-A well-planned communication mechanism should be developed to counter these risks and staff should be appointed to deal with various associated aspects.
+A well-planned communication mechanism should be developed to counter these risks, and staff should be appointed to deal with various associated aspects.

-Establishing Operational System
+Establishing Operational Systems

-After evaluating the system and mapping the available institutional capacity, it is important to determine and allocate necessary human resources and financial support required for establishing and executing the institutional operations.
-The table below reports operational structure implemented in different countries.
+After evaluating the system and mapping the available institutional capacity, it is important to determine and allocate the necessary human resources and financial support required for establishing and executing the institutional operations.
+The table below reports the operational structures implemented in different countries.

 Table.
-HTA Structure, Budget, and Expenditure in specific countries
+HTA Structure, Budget, and Expenditures in Specific Countries